hope-ui/hope-ui/README.md

 ## Acknowledgment

-This project would not have been possible without the inspiration of these amazing open source projects :
+This project would not have been possible without the inspiration of these open source projects :

 - [Chakra UI](https://chakra-ui.com/)
 - [Mantine](https://mantine.dev/)